What does the Emperor-Maximilian-Prize stand for?

 Originally established in 1998 to honor deserving personalities in European municipal and regional politics, the Emperor-Maximilian-Prize was relaunched in 2019 to mark the 500th anniversary of the death of its patron saint.
 With this award, the City of Innsbruck recognizes and supports projects and initiatives that demonstrate how the future of Europe can be shaped together, creatively and sustainably.

-"Where innovation is to emerge, the free play of ideas is needed.
-By recognizing outstanding projects, we bring the individual creativity of young role models into the spotlight.
-Such role models motivate and inspire us as a European community." - Mayor Johannes Anzengruber, BSc Mag. © C. Forcher
+"Where innovation is to flourish, there must be a free exchange of ideas.
+By recognising outstanding projects, we shine a spotlight on the individual creativity of young role models.
+Such role models motivate and inspire us as a European community." - Mayor Ing.
+Mag.
+Johannes Anzengruber, BSc.© C. Forcher

 Who supports the Emperor-Maximilian-Prize?